TorbenSDJohansen/HANA/README.md

 - [ ] How to download database
 - [x] How to prepare environment, including which packages are needed
 - [x] Resuming training
-- [ ] Transfer learning
+- [x] Transfer learning
 - [ ] Explaining settings.py
-- [ ] Is recall the right word to use?
+- [x] Is recall the right word to use?
 In paper and in code
 - [ ] Link to paper
-- [ ] debug mode
+- [ ] Explain optional args
 - [ ] predict on folder or something similar
+- [ ] Guide to prepare data to train (incl.
+TL) on own data
+- [ ] Add pretrained models to package
+- [ ] Generalize matching to be able to use different lexicons etc. Rewrite README on matching

 ## Citing